Baltimore officer was killed with his own gun, police say

 (CNN)A Baltimore homicide detective was fatally shot in the head with his own gun after a struggle with his killer last week, the city's police commissioner said Wednesday.

-Suiter was to testify before a grand jury the day after he was killed, Davis said.
-The grand jury is looking at a case involving several Baltimore officers who were federally indicted in March.
+Sean Suiter, 43, was to testify before a grand jury the day after he was killed, Commissioner Kevin Davis said.
+The grand jury is looking at a corruption case involving several Baltimore officers who were federally indicted in March.

+Suiter, an 18-year department veteran, was investigating a killing in west Baltimore on November 15 when he saw a man exhibiting suspicious behaviors, police said.
+The officer died the next day at a hospital.

 In an apparent attempt to address speculation about a connection between Suiter's killing and his pending testimony, Davis said the Suiter and his partner were not lured to the scene of the shooting and made a "spontaneous decision" to investigate the suspicious man.